 To save money, go for a loan with a longer term and no prepayment penalties.
 That way, you can afford the low monthly payments while you’re unemployed and avoid interest by paying off your loan early once you get a job.

-How to get a personal loan before leaving your company
+How do I get a personal loan before leaving my company?

 Applying for a personal loan ahead of ending employment is crucial.
 Almost every lender lists employment as a basic income requirement — though not all do.
 To get a decent rate, you’ll typically need to make a certain amount of money each year.
 Apply for your loan well in advance of your two weeks notice to get the best rates.
 Get the funds in your account before your last day for peace of mind.